Malcolm Smith (American football): Personal life

-Smith's brother Steve Smith also attended USC from 2003 to 2006 and played wide receiver for the New York Giants, Philadelphia Eagles, and St. Louis Rams.
+Smith's brother, Steve, also attended USC from 2003 to 2006 and played wide receiver for the New York Giants, Philadelphia Eagles, and St. Louis Rams.

-Smith has achalasia, a rare disorder of esophagus which affects its ability to move food toward the stomach.
+Smith has achalasia, a rare disorder of the esophagus that affects its ability to move food toward the stomach.
 It started to affect him around the time of the 2009 Rose Bowl, where he began losing a few pounds of body weight each week because food would get stuck in his esophagus and he would have to throw it up.
 The weight loss was a problem as Smith tried to keep his weight up to 230 lb.
 Originally diagnosed as acid reflux, further tests revealed the problem as achalasia.
 Smith underwent a surgical procedure called a Heller myotomy which helped somewhat, but he still has dietary restrictions that force him to eat very slowly.

+On February 8, 2026, Smith served as the Seahawks' honorary captain at Super Bowl LX, which marked the Seahawks' second championship win.